seespace/inair-documentation/2-api-guides/3-user-interface/2-using-collection-view/2-using-the-listview/1-setting-up-the-listview.md

 </UIViewGroup>
 ```

-Now we have all materials to create the item data template for the ListView.
-Insert `template` element with two `DataTemplate` to determind they layouts which `UIListView` will display its item
+Now we have all materials to create the item data template for the UIListView.
+Insert `template` element with two `DataTemplate` to determind they layouts which `UIListView` will display its item.

 Complete the XML file: